flatpak/flatpak.github.io/source/apps.html.haml.markdown

   ## LibreOffice

-  The LibreOffice project is providing its Office Suite in the Flatpak format.
-Head over to the [LibreOffice](http://www.libreoffice.org/download/flatpak/) website for details.
+  LibreOffice is available as a Flatpak.
+See their [Flatpak page](http://www.libreoffice.org/download/flatpak/) for details.

 </div></div></div></section>